SMEMY/PDC-Final-Project/README.md

 # 2- npm install
 # 3- cp .env.example .env
 # 4- php artisan key:generate

-* ofter all configuration, test the command (php artisan serve).
+# After all configuration, test the command (php artisan serve).
 * #NOTE: these requires when you clon the project for the first time.